jandubois/rancher-desktop-rdx-fleet/docs/background/appco-help/reference-guides/apache-ant.md

 ## Container overview

-Since there is no official upstream container for Apache Ant, our container is built from scratch using a BCI Micro and includes our best practices.
+Since there is no official upstream container for Apache Ant, our container is built from scratch using the SUSE Linux BCI Micro base image and following our best practices.

 ### Flavors